-List of f Practical 1.
+List of Practical 1.
 Implement the following: a.
 Write a program to store the elements in 1-D array and perform the operations like searching, sorting and reversing the elements.
 [Menu Driven] b.
 Read the two arrays from the user and merge them and display the elements in sorted order.[Menu Driven] c.
 Write a program to perform the Matrix addition, Multiplication and Transpose Operation.
 [Menu Driven] 2.
 Implement the following for Linked List: a.
 Write a program to create a single linked list and display the node elements in reverse order. b.
-Write a program to search the elements in the linked list and display the same 0.
-C. Write a program to scatch the elements in the linked list and sort the elements in the linked list.
-C. while a program to create a double miked list and soft the elements in the miked list.
-2 3.
-Implement the following for Stack: a.
+Write a program to search the elements in the linked list and display the same c.
+Write a program to create a double linked list and sort the elements in the linked list.
+3. Implement the following for Stack: a.
 Write a program to implement the concept of Stack with Push, Pop, Display and Exit operations. b.
 Write a program to convert an infix expression to postfix and prefix conversion.
 4. Implement the following for Queue: a.
 Write a program to implement the concept of Queue with Insert, Delete, Display and Exit operations. b.
-Write a program to implement the concept of Circular Queue 5.
+Write a program to implement the concept of Circular Queue 5 Implement the following govting techniques 5.
 Implement the following sorting techniques: a.
 Write a program to implement bubble sort. b.
 Write a program to implement selection sort. с.
 Write a program to implement insertion sort.

 6. Implement the following data structure techniques: a.
 Write a program to implement merge sort. b.
-Write a program to search the element using sequential search. c.
+Write a program to search the element using sequential search. с.
 Write a program to search the element using binary search.
 7. Implement the following data structure techniques: a.
 Write a program to create the tree and display the elements. b.
 Write a program to construct the binary tree. с.
 Write a program for inorder, postorder and preorder traversal of tree 8.
 Implement the following data structure techniques: a.
 Write a program to insert the element into the maximum heap. b.
 Write a program to insert the element into the minimum heap.
 9. Implement the following data structure techniques: a.
 Write a program to implement the collision technique. b.
 Write a program to implement the concept of linear probing.
 10. Implement the following data structure techniques: a.
 Write a program to generate the adjacency matrix. b.
 Write a program for the shortest path diagram.

-Books ar Books and References:
+Books and References:

 Sr. No. Title Author/s Publishe Editio Yea

 r n r

 1. Data Structures and Algorithms Using Python Rance Necaise Wiley First 201 6

 2. Data Structures Using C and C++ Langsam, Augenstein, Tanenbaum Pearson First 201 5

-B.Sc.(Information Technology) Semester-IV
+B.Sc.(Informati on Technology) Semester-I V

-Course Name: Software Engineering Course Code: VGVUSTMSE401
+Course Name: Softwa are Engineering Course Code: VSIT252

-Periods per week (1 Perio d is 60 minutes) 2
+Periods per week (1 l Period is 60 minutes) 2

 Credits 2

 Hours Marks

-Evaluation System Theory 2 60
+Evaluation System Theory Examination 2 60

-Examination

 Internal 40